-The Long Range model will get 300 miles of range, a 130mph top speed and 5.5sec 0-60mph time, and it will be priced from $47,000 (around £35,500).
-The Dual Motor will start from $51,000 (£38,500) and have a slightly lower range of 280 miles, a higher top speed, of 135mph, and a 4.8sec 0-60mph time.
+The Long Range model will offer 315 miles of range, a 130mph top speed and a 5.5sec 0-60mph time, and will be priced from $47,000 (around £35,500).
+The Dual Motor will start from $51,000 (£38,500) and have a lower range of 280 miles, a higher top speed of 135mph and a 4.8sec 0-60mph time.

-The Performance model also gets 280 miles of range but increases top speed to 150mph and drops the 0-60mph sprint time to 3.5sec.
+The Performance model also offers 280 miles of range, but its top speed is increased to 150mph and its 0-60mph sprint time reduced to 3.5sec.
 It will go on sale for $60,000 around (£45,000).

-A Standard Range version will follow later in Spring 2021 for $39,000 (roughly £26,000) with a 230-mile range, a 120mph top speed and a 5.9sec 0-60mph time.
+A Standard Range version will follow later in Spring 2021 for $39,000 (roughly £26,000), with a 230-mile range, a 120mph top speed and a 5.9sec 0-60mph time.

 The Model Y is compatible with Tesla’s third-generation Superchargers, which are capable of 250kW charging.
 Cars will be able to recover 75 miles of range in five minutes, with a peak charging rate equivalent to 1000 miles for every hour.
 Tesla now has more than 12,000 Superchargers globally across 36 countries.